AltspaceVR/AltspaceSDK-wiki/Optimization/Optimizing-Geometry-Count.md

 In some instances, geometry re-use can lead to further optimizations thanks to render batching, where objects with the same texture are rendered in a single draw call.

 Merge individual geometries if possible.

+Note: The geometry count represents all the geometries you have ever renderered into the scene, even if you stop using the geometry later in the app's lifetime.